grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### macOS

-By default, the configuration file is located at `/usr/local/etc/grafana/grafana.ini`.
+By default, the configuration file is located at `/opt/homebrew/etc/grafana/grafana.ini` or `/usr/local/etc/grafana/grafana.ini`.
 For a Grafana instance installed using Homebrew, edit the `grafana.ini` file directly.
 Otherwise, add a configuration file named `custom.ini` to the `conf` folder to override the settings defined in `conf/defaults.ini`.

 ## Remove comments in the .ini files